ONSdigital/ssdc-rm-docker-dev/README.md

 1. You can access the google cloud docker registry
 1. Ask to become a team member of sdcplatform
 1. Run `gcloud auth configure-docker` to associate your docker with the GCR registry
-1. Run `docker network create censusrmdockerdev_default` to create the docker network
+1. Run `docker network create ssdcrmdockerdev_default` to create the docker network
 1. Connect to the gcr registry and perform a `make pull` do bring down docker-compose images

 Important is to configure your python environment - that's covered next.